dave-cao/Study-Bot/README.md

 ![USAGE GIF OR PIC TO CAPTURE ATTENTION](./data/discord.gif)

-- I made a [youtube video](https://youtu.be/N7y0gTmXBto) on this project
+- I made a [youtube video](https://youtu.be/mvplUjRQPqw) on this project
 - [Join the server](https://discord.gg/QxeTD6V86F) here!
 - Check out my other projects [here](https://davidcao.xyz)!
+- P.S.
+The code in this project is a mess, I am in the process of refactoring it [here](https://github.com/dave-cao/Grind-Bot)

 <!-- ABOUT THE PROJECT -->